 Before we had online marketing and analytics tools, it was difficult to accurately measure the return on investment (ROI) gained from spending money on a marketing activity.

 Even now, marketeers often don’t have the time (or the wherewithal) to gather the measurements needed to justify costs.
 And, without a measurable ROI, marketing is seen as an expensive drain on resources.
 A marketing team or budget are often the first to be hacked away in tough times.

-To me, culling projects in an attempt to reduce the cost of marketing seems like a bum move.
+To us, culling projects in an attempt to reduce the cost of marketing seems like a bum move.

 As long as your marketing plan is thoroughly researched and the response to activities is measured, removing one or two elements that have been carefully included as part of an entire ‘architecture’ to save money, means the effect of the whole thing could be threatened.
 A marketing plan is like an ecosystem.
 Culling all the wasps might mean accidentally reducing the spider population too.
 (Forgive what I suspect is a hideously inaccurate analogy).